Avanish268/DataServicesLabs/ClouderaAI/AgenticAI-with-AgentStudio/content/modules/module2/README.md

 ## Requirements

-- [ ]  Access to the Lab Tenant is already set up.
+- [ ]  Access to the Lab Tenant which is already set up.
 - [ ]  Agent Studio is already installed in the assigned Cloudera AI project.
 - [ ]  OpenAi api key is already setup in the assigned Cloudera AI project.
 - [ ]  OpenAQ api key needs to be setup to get AQI and temparature data.